watson/npm-dependency-db/README.md

 ### `Updater(db[, options])`

-Initialize the `Updater` with a level database and an optional `options` object.
+Initialize the `Updater` with a LevelDB compatible database and an optional `options` object.

 The following options are supported: